ConservationMetrics/mapgl-tile-renderer/README.md

 ## CLI options

 * `-s` or `--style`: Specify the style source.
-Use "self" for a self-provided style or one of the following for an online source: "bing", "esri", "google", "mapbox", "mapbox-satellite", "planet", "protomaps", "stadia-alidade-satellite", "stadia-stamen-terrain"
+Use "self" for a self-provided style or one of the following for an online source: "bing", "esri", "google", "mapbox", "mapbox-satellite", "planet", "protomaps", "stadia-alidade-satellite", "stadia-stamen-terrain", "thunderforest-landscape"

 If using a self-provided style (`--style self`):
 * `--stylelocation`: Location of your provided map style